Summary

 The States of Jersey are to hold two public meetings on 11 June to provide further information to interested parties.

-There is also a form for comment on the government website, which is open until the end of June.
+There is also a form for comment on the government website, external, which is open until the end of June.

 Ariel view of St Helier

-7. Sandpiper listed on stock exchange
+7. Sandpiper listed on stock exchangepublished at 09:03 British Summer Time 31 May 2019

 Adam Durbin